nullsurface/vimrc/README.md

 This is an neovim config taken from the youtuber ThePrimeagen.
 I'll be slowly making my own additions along the way, but you gotta start from somewhere.
+This is ssetup to use with vim, main branch is for neovim.